Pepé Le Pew: Criticism

-The character's antics have been criticized due to his antics being perceived as normalizing rape culture, and perpetuating stereotypes of French culture.
+The character has been criticized due to his antics being perceived as perpetuating stereotypes of French culture.
 Amber E. George, in her 2017 essay "Pride or Prejudice?
 Exploring Issues of Queerness, Speciesism, and Disability in Warner Bros.
 Looney Tunes", describes Pepé's actions towards Penelope Pussycat as "sexual harassment, stalking, and abuse" and noted that Pepé's qualities mock the French people and their culture.

-In a 2021 column for The New York Times, Charles M. Blow wrote that Pepé normalized rape culture.
-Linda Jones Clough, the daughter of Pepé's creator, says she does not think anyone would watch Pepé cartoons and be inspired to rape someone, but she saw the choice to give him a break for a while as an appropriate decision.
+Linda Jones Clough, the daughter of Pepé's creator, says she does not think anyone would watch Pepé cartoons and be inspired to rape someone, but she saw the choice to temporarily discontinue his appearances as an appropriate decision.
 Clough also suggested something that reflected her father's vision, to write him as a job-seeker who keeps getting rejected, but changes up his routine thinking he is perfect.
 Gabriel Iglesias, voice of Speedy Gonzales in Space Jam: A New Legacy, said that he could not say that he ever saw the character in a negative light and that growing up watching the original cartoons, he said that it was just from a different time.
 At the Academy Museum of Motion Pictures, a slideshow named "Woman in U.S. Animation" shows cartoons that shows "imagery that implies sexual assault", including Pepé Le Pew.

 In March 2021, as a result of controversy surrounding the character, Pepé Le Pew was reported to be removed from modern Warner Bros. projects until further notice, starting with Space Jam: A New Legacy.
-However, the character has been seen in later projects since then.
+However, the character has been seen in later projects.
+According to Gabe Swarr, the Animaniacs episode "Yakko Amakko", which featured a cameo of the character, was written before the controversy.

-Mark Evanier observed that even Pepé's co-creator Maltese "wasn't (...) too fond of him", and reported Maltese's claim that later Pepé cartoons were the result of the success of the first one.

-Potential feature film adaptation
+Cancelled film

 In October 2010, it was reported that Mike Myers would voice Pepé Le Pew in a feature-length live-action/animated film based on the character, although no information about this project has surfaced since.
-In July 2016, it was revealed at San Diego Comic-Con that Max Landis was writing a fully-animated Pepé Le Pew feature film for Warner Bros.
-There has been no new information since then due to sexual assault allegations against Landis in 2017, and a report that the character has not yet been planned to appear in future Warner Bros. productions leaves the feature film in doubt.
+In July 2016, it was revealed at San Diego Comic-Con that Max Landis was writing a fully animated Pepé Le Pew feature film for Warner Bros.
+The movie was cancelled due to sexual assault allegations against Landis in 2017, and a report that the character has not yet been planned to appear in future Warner Bros. productions leaves the feature film in doubt.